mascarenhas/alien/doc/alien.md

 ------

 Arrays are buffers with an extra layer of safety and sugar on top.
-You create an array with `alien.array(type, length)`, where *type* is the Alien type of the array's elements, and length is how many elements the array has.
-After creating an array *arr* you can get the type of its elements with *arr.type*, how many elements it has with *arr.length*, and the size (in bytes) of each element with *arr.size*.
-The underlying buffer is *arr.buffer*.
+You create an array with `alien.array(type, length)`, where `type` is the Alien type of the array's elements, and length is how many elements the array has.
+After creating an array `arr` you can get the type of its elements with `arr.type`, how many elements it has with `arr.length`, and the size (in bytes) of each element with `arr.size`.
+The underlying buffer is `arr.buffer`.

-You can access the i-th element with *arr[i]*, and set it with *arr[i] = val*.
+You can access the i-th element with `arr[i]`, and set it with `arr[i] = val`.
 Type conversions are the same as with buffers, or function calls.
 Storing a string or userdata in an array pins it so it won't be collected while it is in the array.
+You can resize an array too: `arr:realloc(newlen)` changes the length to `newlen`.

 For convenience `alien.array` also accepts two other forms: `alien.array(type, tab)` creates an array with the same length as *tab* and initializes it with its values;